The Town of Apple Valley goes full xenophobe — and fails (March 18, 2015)

 We are building an inclusive community, they’re not acting very inclusive.

 But the best thing about this desperate tactic is that it backfired.
-At the Liberty Utilities purchase hearings I attended, supporters of the purchase outnumbered opponents by 2-1.
+At the Liberty Utilities purchase hearings I attended, opponents of the purchase outnumbered supporters by 2-1.

 Last November, the Town of Apple Valley made state and national news because one of its leading Town Council candidates, Richard Bunck, had a neo-Nazi past.
 The candidates who won — Nassif, Emick, and Stanton — and the rest of the Council did their best to assure the rest of California that Apple Valley isn’t just a bunch of racists.